Atila-M-Schrieber/firmware_deployment/README.md

 ### Update and Rollback

 - [ ] **Implement firmware update:**
-  - [ ] Server detects that update is needed and pushes firmware
+  - [ ] User orders update - server informs raspi is needed and pushes firmware
   - [ ] Raspberry Pi:
     - [ ] downloads update
-    - [ ] verifies firmware
+    - [ ] verifies firmware - SHASUM only, not sinature
     - [ ] installs firmware
     - [ ] reboots with new firmware
 - [ ] **Implement rollback**